Treatment Options

 Castle Craig

-Castle Craig is a world-renowned residential rehab clinic which treats people suffering from alcohol and drug addictions, many of whom have other complex conditions, such as gambling and gaming addiction, depression, anxiety, trauma, relationship issues, and eating disorders.
-We are pleased to announce our partnership with Castle Craig, to provide specialist residential addiction treatment for NHS health care professionals.
+Castle Craig is a residential rehab clinic in Scotland which treats people suffering from alcohol and drug addictions, many of whom have other complex conditions, such as gambling and gaming addiction, depression, anxiety, trauma, relationship issues, and eating disorders.

 Visit the Castle Craig website